 Keeping a diary, or journaling as it’s often called, brings up some interesting images for many of us.
 Some of us think of “Dear Diary” and the thoughtful introvert that makes an entry every day.
 For some this is fine.
 For many, including me, the thought of doing this is about as much fun as doing the dishes.

-However, it’s important to consider journaling from a self-empowering viewpoint.
+However, it’s important to consider journaling from a self-empowerment viewpoint.
 Done in this way, as little or often as it seems useful, keeping a diary can be a wonderful method of tracking one’s thoughts and actions.
 Just as important, the act of writing things down and then going back and looking at what we’ve written often gives us a perspective that is not possible when thoughts are kept in our minds.
 I’ve seen this time and time again in my work with clients.

 When journaling with the intent of having more self-awareness, it is important to consider a few things:

 As you journal, and reflect on past entries, you may reach a point where you realize that a certain course of action is needed.
 This is great; it means you have reached some clarity through your diary.

 At this point, you may want to either 1) talk with a trusted friend or family member about your thoughts/plans, or 2) keep journaling to make your plan more specific.
 Many people get to a point where they feel they should take action, but we often stop there.